-Teaching, Workshops & Guest Speaking
+Teaching & Guest Speaking

 In 2009, Ruxandra taught a semester-long undergraduate course at the University of Texas - Austin, called “Creative Storytelling with Sound”, which focused on public radio documentary production.

-In a collaboration with the Austin-based cultural organization, Texas Folklife, Ruxandra and Bear led the inaugural "Deep in the Heart" multimedia storytelling workshops for high school teachers interested in using documentary practices in the classroom.
+In collaboration with the Austin-based cultural organization, Texas Folklife, Ruxandra and Bear led the inaugural "Deep in the Heart" multimedia storytelling workshops for high school teachers interested in using documentary practices in the classroom.

 Bear was a panelist for a 2013 forum on "Concerned Photography Today" at the Colorado Photographic Arts Center, in Denver, CO; and presented his project, La Carretera, at Blue Earth Alliance's 2013 "Collaborations 4 Cause" conference.

-Public Exhibits & Installations
+Public Installations & Talks

 Bear also produced a large-scale, walk-through photographic installation for San Diego's Convention Center Corporation that highlighted various attractions in the city.

 Ruxandra and Bear collaborated with public radio station KCRW to create a mobile pop-exhibit based on the stories featured in "Going Gray in LA," a year-long project on aging in Los Angeles.
 They also helped organized two public events in Los Angeles around aging: A workshop and screening with Little Tokyo Service Center's Takachizu, meant for senior residents of Chinatown and Little Tokyo, and an exhibit and conversation hosted by KCRW and supported by The Eisner Foundation.